"We can attest to Hog Island's oysters being delectably plump, thoroughly slurpable, and downright delicious."

 And so it came to be that on that cloudy day at Tomales Bay, the boyfriend retired to the sick bench to ponder his injuries while I stepped up to the task of shucking oysters.
 Armed with a YouTube tutorial, a girlfriend and I rapidly shucked our way through six dozen oysters.
 For us two neophytes, oyster-shucking turned out to be relatively easy.
 As long as you're not foolish enough to abandon your gear and try to pry the stubborn ones open with your bare hands, no harm will come to you (we're just saying).

 We had driven two hours from the South Bay—much of it along the justifiably famous Highway 1, with its stunning coastline views—to the Hog Island Oyster Farm.
 Our sole purpose was feasting on oysters, and that day there were Hog Island Kumamotos and Sweetwaters on offer.
-The smaller (easier to shuck), intensely creamy Kumamotos quickly emerged as the clear favorite, though the briney Sweetwaters with their long, smokey-sweet aftertaste were no laggards.
+The smaller (easier to shuck), intensely creamy Kumamotos quickly emerged as the clear favorite, though the briney Sweetwaters with their long, smoky-sweet aftertaste were no laggards.

 The "state-of-the-art aquaculture farm" was started in 1983 by three marine biologists who believe that "to raise beautiful, healthy oysters, you must begin with beautiful, healthy waters."
 No marine biologists were among us that day, but we can attest to Hog Island's oysters being delectably plump, thoroughly slurpable, and downright delicious.
 Of course, it didn't hurt that we were looking on a tranquil bay with sparkling waters and birds flying idly overhead (wine glasses in hand).